pandammonium/plugin-readme-parser/readme.txt

 = 2.0.0 =

-* Bug: updated markdown library; the old version broke the plugin when running on more recent versions of PHP.
+* Bug: updates markdown library; the old version broke the plugin when running on more recent versions of PHP.
-* Bug: corrected variable name; a typo led to a broken plugin in certain circumstances.
+* Bug: corrects variable name; a typo led to a broken plugin in certain circumstances.
-* Bug: removed display of screenshots and banners because they aren't accessible from the plugin.
+* Bug: removes display of screenshots and banners because they aren't accessible from the plugin.
 * Enhancement: adds support for block themes.
-* Enhancement: if parameter include="meta,…" is provided, it is changed to include="head,…", otherwise nothing is output.
-An error message is written to the error log to tell the user about the change.
+* Enhancement: changes behaviour of parameter include="meta,…".
+If this parameter is specified, it is changed to include="head,…"; without this change, no meta data at all would be output.
+An error message is written to the WordPress error log to tell the user about the change.
-* Enhancement: refactored the code to reduce function size; moved most code into a class.
+* Enhancement: refactors the code to reduce function size; moved most code into a class.
+* Enhancement: uses exceptions and the WP_Error class to handle errors.
 * Maintenance: forked and now maintained by [Caity Ross](https://pandammonium.org/).

 [Previous version history](https://plugins.trac.wordpress.org/browser/plugin-readme-parser/trunk/changelog.txt)